EliasF05/eliasf05.github.io/index.md

 ---

 **About Me** \
-Graduate student in data science interested in most topics in machine learning, with some research experience in state estimation and system identification.
-I enjoy studying, research, and <a href="https://www.chess.com/puzzles/rush" target="_blank" rel="noopener noreferrer">puzzle rush</a>.
+I'm a graduate student in data science with an interest for most topics in machine learning, with some research experience in state estimation and system identification.